 The Council acts as Corporate Trustee to the Charity.
-Council members, who are directors for the purposes of company law, are elected by existing members, but two of their number are appointed by The Goldsmiths' Company as stipulated in the Articles of Association.
+Council members, who are directors for the purposes of company law, are elected by existing members, but two of their number are appointed by The Goldsmiths' Company Charity as stipulated in the Articles of Association.

-Details of members of the Council as at 31 March 2020 appear on the Reference and Administrative Details page.
-In January 2019 Gary Williams was appointed to the Council and in January 2020 Kerry Gregory was appointed to the Council.
+Details of members of the Council as at 31 March 2021 appear on the Reference and Administrative Details page.
+In January 2020 Kerry Gregory was appointed to the Council.

-The Council met at Goldsmiths' Hall three times during the year: in April, July and November.
+The Council met virtually, due to the pandemic via Zoom, three times during the year: in April, July and November.
 At the April meeting all the existing grantees were formally ratified for the year.
 It was not found necessary for the Executive Committee to meet.